fsouza99/American-Baby-Names/README.md

 ### Dataset

-The dataset was obtained from [Social Security](https://www.ssa.gov/oact/babynames/limits.html) website on March 23, 2024.
+The dataset was obtained from Social Security's [website](https://www.ssa.gov/oact/babynames/limits.html) on March 23, 2024.

 The downloaded pack consisted of one text file for every year between 1880 and 2022, presenting a CSV-like layout with 3 columns and no headers: